Arkansas Cheerleaders Under Fire For Holding ‘Make America Great Again’ Banner Before Game

 The answer is ambiguous, to put it mildly.

-Writing in Education Week in 2013, Julie Underwood attempts to break down the intersecting rules, regulations, and best practices when it comes to political speech at school.
-As regards this particular case, schoolchildren are allowed to advocate their political views at school.
+Writing in Education Week in 2013, Julie Underwood attempted to break down the intersecting rules, regulations, and best practices when it comes to political speech at school.
+Regarding this particular case, schoolchildren are allowed to advocate their political views at school.
 However, school officials may not “take advantage of their position of authority over a captive audience to promote their own political views.”

 In the case of the Lake Hamilton cheerleaders, however, the political expression seems to have come from the young ladies themselves, and not a school official.
 It remains unclear whether or not a faculty member approved the young ladies’ sign, or if they came up with it on their own without the approval of a faculty member.